FlockyChou/vtubing.info/resources/other-guides-and-resources/other-resources.md

 ---
-title: General Resources
+title: Other Resources
 layout: default
 parent: Other Guides and Resources
 grand_parent: Resources
-nav_order: 1
+nav_order: 3
 ---

 # General Guides and Resources